What's a Medicare MSA Plan?

 How do MSA Plans work?

-In addition to the Medicare services that all Medicare Advantage Plans must cover, some plans may cover extra benefits for an extra cost, like:
+Medicare MSA plans cover the Medicare services that all Medicare Advantage Plans must cover.
+In addition, some Medicare MSA plans may cover extra benefits for an extra cost, like:

 - Long-term care not covered by Medicare